patraporn/week-1/Lab/Lab1-1/Readme.md

 570611028

 ## Revision, put your commit number here
-* Sort from larger to smaller:
+* Sort from larger to smaller: 7d3b0bf9
-* Without flag:
+* Without flag:dd48a7b6

 ## Questions
 1. How this code can sort number from smaller to larger